 *Additional information may be required.
 For assistance please contact the Business Office.

-College Credit for Heroes
+Awarding College Credit for Military Experience

 College of the Mainland was awarded the College Credit for Heroes Grant/Phase VI by the Texas Workforce Commission.
-COM has established four new accelerated curriculum pathways leading to: Networking Certificate; Associate of Applied Science (AAS) in Health Information Management; an AAS in Welding Technologies; and Nursing-Licensed Vocational Nurse (LVN) certificate.

-COM will provide counseling and advising to veterans and service members, and award college credit for their military experience and training through Prior Learning Experiences (PLAs)comprehensive exams and course substitutions.
+COM will provide counseling and advising to veterans and service members, and award college credit for their military experience and training through Prior Learning Experiences (PLAs), comprehensive exams and course substitutions.